Lake Pueblo State Park

 Three people on a paddle board

-Lake Pueblo and the Arkansas River
+Lake Pueblo & the Arkansas River

 Water is the main attraction at Lake Pueblo.
-The 4,611-acre lake draws boating, fishing, jet ski, sailboard and water skiing enthusiasts.
+The 4,600-acre lake draws boating, fishing, jet ski, sailboard and water skiing enthusiasts.
 The Arkansas River east of the dam provides summer fun for floating, kayaking and canoes.
 Life jackets are required for all river activities.

 Jet skiing